Gifted Girls Only - Cruisin' in a Sea of Trouble

-Before he could lead them off, Allison squealed, “Tomas!” and skipped up to the big man.
-She wrapped her hands around his thick forearm.
+Before he could lead them off, Allison squealed, "Tomas!" and skipped to the burly man to wrap both hands around his thick forearm.

 Tomas frowned then caught the bemused look on the faces of the young couple he hoped to rob.
 "Who are you, little lady?"

-“From the casino, remember?”
-Allison’s blue eyes went wide with fake hurt.
-“You promised me a drink, then you ran off.”
+"From the casino, remember?"
+Allison's blue eyes grew wide with fake hurt.
+"You promised me a drink, then you ran off."

 "I didn't promise you nothing."

 We caught up with Allison, and I waved her toward me.
-“Come on, you don’t need another drink.
-Leave that guy alone.”
+"You don't need another drink.
+Leave that guy alone."

 Allison pouted and stomped over to us.